-Description Deletes specified volume groups and optionally all volumes in those groups.

-Before using the option to delete all the volumes in the groups, ensure that the volumes are unmapped.
-If any volume is mapped, the command will fail and no changes will be made.

-() NOTE: For virtual storage, before you can delete a volume group that is in a replication set you must delete the replication set.
+Description Deletes specified volume groups and optionally all volumes in those groups. (i) NOTE: For virtual storage, before you can delete a volume group that is in a replication set you must delete the replication set.

-This command has a confirmation prompt in interactive console mode

-Minimum role manage
+Minimum role standard

 Syntax delete volume-groups

 [delete-volumes]

-volume-groups all
+<volume-groups> all</volume-groups>

 Parameters delete-volumes

 Optional.
 Specifies to delete all volumes in the groups.
 If this parameter is omitted, the volume groups will be deleted but their volumes will not be deleted.

-volume-groups all
+<volume-groups> all</volume-groups>

 Specifies either:

 A comma-separated list of the names of volume groups to delete.
 A name that includes a space must be enclosed in double quotes. all: Deletes all volume groups.

 Examples Delete volume groups VGroup1 and VGroup2 but not the volumes in those groups.

-delete volume-groups VGroup1,VGroup2
+delete volume-groups VGroup1, VGroup2

 Delete all volume groups and the volumes in those groups.

 delete volume-groups delete-volumes all

 See also show maps

 show volume-groups